Last Updated on April 16, 2021

 You can even get a third batch of still weaker tea after straining again.
 Though it’s likely less medicinally powerful, it’s still a nice fruity herbal tea, though not what I’d suggest using if you’re battling flu.
 It will taste much weaker as well, so you probably won’t want to dilute it with additional water.

 Wondering what else you can do with elderberries?
 Try making syrup and adding it to this immune-boosting overnight oats recipe.
 Here are 20 other uses for elderberries to consider, and of course, you can find many, many more in my book, Everything Elderberry.

 Have you tried elderberry tea?
 What’s your favorite way to make it?

-Pin to save this elderberry tea recipe for later!
+Pin to save this elderberry tea recipe and info on maximizing its benefits for later!